vaginessa/wordpress-porn-importer/README.md

-#Porn Embed Codes
+#XFloggerNetwork Importer

-This is a wordpress plugin that will import porn ebmbed codes from the xFloggerNetwork
+This is a wordpress plugin that will import ebmbed codes from the xFloggerNetwork network of sites.